cdrage/blog/_notes/motorcycles.md

 # Track tips

 ## Track tips for 2019!
+- upper half up, legs open (butt off to one side), outer leg gripping tank: https://www.youtube.com/watch?v=UgguClO3cT0
+- Brake HARDER!
+So look at: https://www.youtube.com/watch?v=eSajbqGjwCk I should be getting that "wriggling" feeling on EACH corner.... that's the gauge of the limits of braking.
+- be smooth as fuck.
+- make corners as SHORT as possible. drive in fast, turn hard, roll on the throttle hard.
+- look THROUGH the corner... #1.
+- balls to the tank: https://www.youtube.com/watch?v=l04TUNLO3Pg much more comfortable than having your ass all the way back. more control and more feel.
+Have good body position BEFORE the turn in because moving around while committing to the turn = unsafe...
+- be comfortable with your body position. pivot your hips from the front of the bike.
 - https://www.youtube.com/watch?v=wI8WpN7aCFM
+- http://onedowntwoup.com/2016/10/22/technique-turning-on-a-closed-throttle/ Closed throttle braking.
+Close your throttle until the apex.
+Use engine braking.
+Do this instead of trail braking..
+- Trail brake (not too much, seriously!)
 - One big thing too, the uneven puck wear is because I'm pushing my leg out TOO much.
 I need to lean more, put my knee out less and cause more even wear..
 - LEAN MORE!
+- If I'm coming in too hot, try to AVOID braking.
+Turn, carry your speed and if you think you're running wide, drop your chest / head a little bit lower and you'll be surprised how much more you can turn.
+Weight the inside peg
+- Seriously look with your eyes more.
+I stopped doing that at the end of the season.
+Look where you want to go.
+- LOOK WITH YOUR EYES.
+Look exactly where you want to go, look up the track as far as you possibly can.
+- Only half-buttcheck, it's way easier to turn yourself like that..
+- When braking, don't brake "gradually" brake FULL and hard and let off brake towards the end, there's zero point to be braking softly and then hard.
+- You can lean a tiny bit while braking full, but don't start trail braking yet..

+## Grip limits
+- Know the "grip" limits.
+Literally best way to warm up is hard braking / acceleration.
+Learn to feel the "slide" of the rear when it looses grip.
+- The front will get twitchty / doing a tiny head shake if you're going to lose the front.
+Sign to add no more weight to front end and to hang off more (head lower, relax bars, etc.)
+- Obviously when braking hard the rear will "lift" since you're braking so hard on the front, if this goes wrong, you'll end up with a front-end tuck
+- You can tell when your tires are cold as it "squirms" when you accelerate.
+- Losing grip on the rear: Your "butt" will start to swing around but you're still pointed in the same direction.
+Smooth sensation.
+- Losing grip on the front: Jerkier / jerking of the front

 ## Four fundamentals